project-tsurugi/tsurugidb/README.md

   * You can find more documents in the [docs](docs/) directory.
   * The `docs` directory of the [Sub projects](#sub-projects) contains detailed information for each component.

-## Limitations

-This includes the below significant limitations as below:

-* User control does not work, including authentications and authorizations.

 ## Sub projects

 ### Transaction engine